 The OER Fund consists of two grant pathways:

 - OER Implementation Grants: Grants of up to $25,000 for UBCV faculty who wish to incorporate open educational resources as the primary materials into their UBCV credit courses.
-The application deadline for this grant is 3pm on Thursday, November 24, 2022.
+The application deadline for this grant has been extended to Thursday, January 19, 2023 at 3pm.

 - OER Rapid Innovation Grants: Grants of up to $2,000, which are available to the UBCV community for innovative activities that increase open educational resource development, awareness and capacity building.
 Applications are accepted on a rolling basis until the year’s funds are exhausted.